 Restorative Agriculture is a system of growing practices and principles which educates and empowers individuals to learn how to restore our damaged ecosystems.
 Restorative practices rebuild nutrient rich soil, increase biodiversity, improve watersheds and enhance sustainable stewardship.
 They offer increased vitality and resilience in the communities where the commitment to regenerative agriculture is high.

-As an Urban Farm School located in the middle of a food desert, the Verdi EcoSchool is committed to growing resilient food systems, educating the public about food independence/food justice and working with students to break generations of unsustainable environmental practices.
+As an Urban Farm School, the Verdi EcoSchool is committed to growing resilient food systems, educating the public about food independence/food justice and working with students to break generations of unsustainable environmental practices.

 HELP US GROW